guardian/dotcom-rendering/dotcom-rendering/docs/contributing/detailed-setup-guide.md

 You may need to run these with `sudo`

-Production environment uses `pm2`.
 More scripts can be found in the `makefile` [scripts](https://github.com/guardian/dotcom-rendering/blob/e2c020f7e0ed24751ea729eec93f1271d37e3b50/makefile#L31)

 The production port default is 9000 for deployment, but to run locally alongside frontend, you will need to manually override.
 To hit the server, add